DeaconDesperado/mandos/README.md

 So long as your model's constructor maintains chainability back to the parent methods (by taking inital mapping of values for upserts and then calling the parent constructor with this mapping) your model will remain in the API.

+In case you need direct access to any model's collection or database, both are available through the static methods `collection()` and `db()` respectively.

+	//This will return the MongoCollection instance representing this Model's collection
+	$collection = Event::collection();

 Credit for the approach goes to <a href="https://github.com/slacy">Steve Lacey's</a> <a href="https://github.com/slacy/minimongo">minimongo</a>, which provides similar functionality for Python.